Matt is a professional painter and freelance writer, sharing his knowledge, house-painting tips, and product reviews.

 Painting cabinets is one of the best ways to redo an outdated kitchen without spending a lot of money.
-Cabinet painting, although time consuming, is a relatively easy job that any able-bodied homeowner can do themselves.
+Cabinet painting, although time-consuming, is a relatively easy job that any able-bodied homeowner can do themselves.

-One of the most important parts of a cabinet painting job, besides the preparation, is shopping for a quality paint.
-Buying paint for a basic one-day wall painting job is one thing, but for a tedious cabinet painting project, it pays to use a durable paint that's going to make your kitchen look its best.
+One of the most important parts of a cabinet painting job, besides the preparation, is shopping for quality paint.
+Buying paint for a basic one-day wall painting job is one thing, but for a tedious cabinet painting project, it pays to use durable paint that's going to make your kitchen look its best.

 PrepRite ProBlock Oil-Based Primer

 After cleaning and thoroughly sanding kitchen cabinets, it is really important to apply a quality primer undercoat.
-Primer seals the sanded cabinet wood, block stains and forms a tacky surface that bonds well with the new top coat of paint.
+Primer seals the sanded cabinet wood, block stains, and forms a tacky surface that bonds well with the new topcoat of paint.

 One primer that I have used for years is ProBlock from Sherwin Williams, but buy the oil-based version, not latex.
 The primer does smell horrible, but it will give you the durability and stain-blocking performance necessary for a cabinet paint job.

 In case there isn't a Sherwin Williams store where you live, buy oil-based Kilz instead.
 Kilz is also an excellent primer to use for kitchen cabinets and it's sold at Home Depot and most hardware stores.

 First, you must decide if you're going to use enamel oil-based paint or latex paint for the cabinets.
 There are pros and cons to each.
 Oil-based enamel dries very hard, and it's the most durable; however, white oil paint tends to yellow over time.
 Applying oil-based paint is also a little tricky if you don't have any experience painting.
 The paint also smells awful, and it's harder to clean up.